jadidaniel/jupyter-notebooks/README.md

 -----------------------

-### 21. NLP, Sentiment analysis (Multiple classifiers): ["Voting System"](./nlp/voting_system/nltk_scikitlearn_combined.ipynb)
+### 21. NLP (Sentiment Analysis), Supervised Machine Learning (Ensemble Technique): ["Voting System"](./nlp/voting_system/nltk_scikitlearn_combined.ipynb)

-The goal of this project is to create a voting system for bivariant sentiment analysis of any type of short reviews.
-To achieve this we are going to combine Naive Bayes algorithm from `nltk` and similar algorithms from `scikit-learn`.
+The goal of this project is to create a voting system for *bivariant sentiment analysis* of any type of short reviews.
+To achieve this we are going to combine **Naive Bayes** algorithm from `nltk` and similar algorithms from `scikit-learn`.
 This combination should increase the accuracy and reliability of the confidence percentages.

 -----------------------

-### 20. NLP, Sentiment Analysis (Naive Bayes classifier): ["Simple Naive Bayes classifier"](./nlp/naive_bayes_classifier.ipynb)
+### 20. NLP, Sentiment Analysis (Naive Bayes Classifier): ["Simple Naive Bayes Classifier"](./nlp/naive_bayes_classifier.ipynb)

-The goal of this project is to build a simple Naive Bayes classifier using `nltk toolkit`, and after that: train and test it on Movie Reviews corpora from `nltk.corpus`.
+The goal of this project is to build a simple **Naive Bayes Classifier** using `nltk toolkit`, and after that: train and test it on Movie Reviews corpora from `nltk.corpus`.

 -----------------------